Classic Entertainment Autographs

 Sorry, this item has already been sold.

-Scarce heavy pencil signature on a 4x6-inch pink album page, acquired in-person in the 1940s.
-In good condition, with a bold pencil signature of Jackie Coogan on the verso.
+Scarce vintage black fountain pen signature on a 4x6-inch tan album page, acquired in-person in 1946 and decorated with a biography clipped from a Players Directory.
+In good condition.
 Note that the image of the star shown here alongside the scan of the autograph is not included.
 Mountainous, barrel-chested character actor Dewey Robinson exuded muscular menace and mental vacuity in scores of gangster films of the 1930s and 1940s.
 He was memorable as Blucher in William Dieterle's sci-fi classic 6 Hours to Live (1932); a polo-playing mobster in the Edward G. Robinson favorite Little Giant (1933); the bored slavemaster in Eddie Cantor's Roman Scandals (1933); the plug-ugly hothead at odds with beauty contest judge Ben Turpin in the slapstick 2-reeler Keystone Hotel (1935); Boats in Ghost Ship (1943); and Salos in Charlie Chan in The Chinese Cat (1944).
 He also had small supporting roles in Val Lewton's horror gem The Seventh Victim (1943), and in the noir masterpieces Murder, My Sweet (1944) and Scarlet Street (1945).